The Importance of a Good Transition

 Evidently, the first step to children feeling safe and secure is building those relationships as discussed previously.
 Children need to have a safe space and know that they have someone who is looking out for them, whether that is a member or staff or a friend.

 There are of course also practical considerations to feeling safe.
 Do children know how to find the office?
 Do they know their way to school?
 Do they know what to do if there’s a problem?
 Do they know where they can go if they do not feel safe?
-At the moment, many of the physical opportunities for transition are limited, however a virtual tour or film is still a wonderful way of supporting transition, especially for children who are changing schools as well as year groups.
+A virtual tour or film is still a wonderful way of supporting transition, especially for children who are changing schools as well as year groups.

 Above all though, talking about transition with children is key.
 Children need to know that sharing their worries, fears or excitement is valued.
 One way to encourage an open discussion about transition, whichever year group, is to use texts that feature transition as a major or minor theme.
 Some of our favourite texts that focus on transition include:

-Sharing a good text such as these can encourage children to share their thoughts and feelings, whilst also showing them a way through transition and an understanding that everything will be alright.
+Sharing a good text such as these can encourage children to share their thoughts and feelings, whilst also showing them a way through transition and an understanding that everything will be alright, even if it is harder for a little while.

 4) Make connections